Part 1. iOS 12 Update Problems: Update Failed

 3.2 Apple Music Problems on iOS 12

-You are all happy with the iOS 12 update, but all of a sudden, you realize that you can’t play music on your phone.
+You are all happy with the iOS 12 update, but all of a sudden, you realize that you can’t log in, sync, download, or play music on your iPhone, or even encounter "unexpected error code 4010".
 Don’t worry – you are not the only one as the problem is quite common.
 Here are some easy ways to fix this.

 - Restart the app: First of all, try to restart the app.
-To do this, just launch App Switcher on your phone and swipe up the Music app to close it.
+To do this, just launch App Switcher on your iOS 12 device and swipe up the Music app to close it.
 Once it is done, launch the app again.

 - Sign in again with your Apple ID: There could be some problem with your Apple ID as well.
-Go to your phone’s settings, view your Apple ID, and sign out.
+Go to Settings from iOS 12, view your Apple ID, and sign out.
 Wait for a while and sign back to it.

-- Quit the silent mode: Check if you have put your phone in the silent mode or not.
-You can also go to the quick settings and unmute your device.
+- Quit the silent mode: Check if you have put your iOS 12 device in the silent mode or not.
+You can also go to the quick settings and unmute your iPhone.
 It can also be done from the mute/unmute button.

-- Turn off iCloud Music Library: If there is a problem with your music library, then go to your device Settings > Music and turn off the option of “iCloud Music Library”.
+- Turn off iCloud Music Library: If there is a problem with your music library, then go to Settings > Music on your iOS 12 device to turn off the option of “iCloud Music Library”.
 After waiting for a while, turn it back again and try playing the songs from your music library.

 - Check for subscription expiry: Most importantly, go to your Apple Music settings and make sure that your subscription has not been expired.
 You can upgrade your plan from here and check its validity.

 3.3 iOS 12 Mail Problems